Isaac Chamberlain: How Brixton cruiserweight left behind life of crime to become a British title challenger

 Since turning professional eight years ago, Chamberlain has compiled a 15-2 (8) record with his only defeats coming at the hands of current WBO world cruiserweight champion Chris Billam-Smith and the man he took that title off, Lawrence Okolie.

-Chamberlain's attention is now on his re-arranged British title clash with unbeaten rival Mikael Lawal (17-0 (11)) in the chief support contest for Saturday's match-up between Joshua Buatsi and Dan Azeez, live on Sky Sports.
+Chamberlain's attention is now on his re-arranged British title clash with unbeaten rival Mikael Lawal (17-0 (11)) on Saturday, live on Sky Sports.

 He is grateful for finding boxing and the sport for helping him for becoming the person he wants to be, while the birth of his son Zion has changed his outlook on life too.